marbl/MetaCompass/README.md

   a specific direction.
 - **reverse** : Path to the file with reverse reads, representing sequence information from the opposite end of the DNA fragment in the reverse direction.
-- **output** : The output directory or file path where the results will be stored.
+- **output_dir** : The output directory or file path where the results will be stored.
 - **threads**: The number of threads to use during reference-guided assembly with Pilon.
   <br/> <br/>
   Full parameter configuration can be found [here](./docs/parameter_configuration.md)